 A Message from the Director

-The School of Engineering at San Francisco State University has been serving the San Francisco Bay Area industry since 1959.
-Today, the school remains the only four-year engineering school in the city of San Francisco.
+The School of Engineering has been serving the San Francisco Bay Area industry since 1959.
+Today, it remains the only accredited four-year engineering school in San Francisco and is currently ranked #49 (82nd percentile) on the US News and World Report’s Best Undergraduate Engineering Program (No Doctorate) Ranking.
 We pride ourselves in offering four ABET-accredited undergraduate engineering programs: civil engineering, computer engineering, electrical engineering, and mechanical engineering.
-As well as three new master’s programs in civil engineering, electrical and computer engineering, and mechanical engineering, to begin in Fall 2021.
+As well as three master’s programs in civil engineering, electrical and computer engineering, and mechanical engineering.
 In addition, we have established four accelerated BS/MS programs, or SF State Scholars Programs, where students can complete their BS and MS degrees in 5~5.5 years.
-Together, these programs serve a highly diverse student body of 1,400 undergraduates and 80 graduate students, of which 38% are underrepresented minorities and 18% are female students.
-The majority of our graduates enter the workforce right after graduation and our alumni are the driving forces in a myriad of industries in the San Francisco Bay Area and throughout California.
+Together, these programs serve a highly diverse student body of 1,150 undergraduates and 100 graduate students, of which 43% are underrepresented minorities and 16.3% are female students.
+The majority of our graduates enter the workforce right after graduation and they are the driving forces in a myriad of industries in the San Francisco Bay Area and throughout California.
+Our alumni are not just technologists, but everyday heroes – from company CEO to environmental ecopreneur to Tesla engineer-turned-housing activist – who are tackling challenges in different domains and changing the world through their unique ingenuities.

-The School has 22 tenured/tenure-track faculty and over 30 lecturer faculty in all four disciplines—and continues to grow!
-Our diverse faculty represents some of the best and brightest engineers, researchers, and educators, who are extraordinary role models dedicated to inspiring young minds and bringing equity to engineering education.
-Among them are recipients of distinguished teaching awards, National Science Foundation (NSF) CAREER Award, NSF and National Institute of Health (NIH) grants, Department of Energy grants, Air Force Research Laboratory grants, California State University (CSU) Faculty Innovation and Leadership Award, American Chemical Society PRF grant; as well as Google Faculty-in-Residence, technology entrepreneurs, senior technical and management staff at local high-tech companies, and senior members of local government agencies.
-As we embrace both the teacher-scholar and teacher-practitioner models, our outstanding faculty infuse their classrooms with cutting-edge knowledge gained from their research and modern engineering practices from the industries.
+The School currently has 25 tenured/tenure-track faculty and over 30 lecturer faculty in all four disciplines—and we expect to add two more tenure-track faculty in 2024!
+Our ethnically diverse and award-winning faculty features some of the best and brightest engineering educators and extraordinary role models dedicated to inspiring young minds and transforming engineering education.
+Among these faculty members are recipients of two National Science Foundation (NSF) CAREER Awards, multiple NSF and National Institute of Health (NIH) grants, Department of Energy grants, Air Force Research Laboratory grants, California State University (CSU) Faculty Innovation and Leadership Award, Sony Grand Prize, Synopsis Charles Babbage Grant, Google Faculty-in-Residence award, and American Chemical Society PRF grant.
+A good number of our lecturer faculty are technology entrepreneurs, senior technical and management staff at high-tech companies, and senior members of local government agencies.
+Indeed, just in 2023 alone, our faculty (1) secured a $3.75M award from the Department of Energy to establish a Western IAC Center of Excellence, (2) received a $500K National Science Foundation CAREER award to study green infrastructure, (3) are recognized by companies including Synopsis, Sony, Keysight Technologies, and Instron with research and instrument grants amounting to $400K, and (4) won the SF State’s 2023 Excellence in Teaching (Lecturer) Award.
+Our faculty size may be small, but we pack a punch.

-Thank you for visiting with San Francisco State University’s School of Engineering.
-I encourage you to continue to explore this site and join me in shaping the future of Engineering and STEM education!
-Thank you and Go Gators!
+Thank you for visiting SF State’s School of Engineering.
+Please join me in shaping the future of Engineering and STEM education by sharing your thoughts and ideas.
+By working together, we can change the world.
+Go Gators!

 Kwok Siong Teh, Ph.D.